tarantool/tarantool/doc/sphinx/book/box/index.rst

 ---------------

-As well as executing Lua chunks or defining their own functions, users can exploit the Tarantool server's storage functionality with the ``box`` Lua library.
+As well as executing Lua chunks or defining their own functions, users can exploit the Tarantool server's storage functionality with the :codenormal:`Lua library`.

 =====================================================================
                      Packages of the box library
 =====================================================================

-The contents of the box library can be inspected at runtime with ``box``, with no arguments.
+The contents of the :codenormal:`box` library can be inspected at runtime with :codenormal:`box`, with no arguments.
 The packages inside the box library are: box.schema, box.tuple, box.space, box.index, net.box, box.cfg, box.info, box.slab, box.stat.
 Every package contains one or more Lua functions.
 A few packages contain